-Game is everything when it comes to keeping your dog happy and this is the most essential part!
+A game is everything when it comes to keeping your dog happy, and this is the essential part!

-As we put our focus on the drive that makes people enjoy playing with dog, there are few who believe that reason why people are motivated to play with nonhumans such as the dog is that they want to feel uncontrolled, free, and ungovernable – while they put their own control over something.
+As we put our focus on the drive that makes people enjoy playing with a dog, few believe that reason why people are motivated to play with nonhumans such as the dog is that they want to feel uncontrolled, free, and ungovernable – while they put their control over something.

-Nonetheless, whatever the motivation is, an unquestionable thing is that both interacting parts, speaking of dogs and humans, are victors in a play, as they equally enjoy what is best for their body and mind wellbeing.
-This for the fact that playing it is an important source of relaxation and stimulation, helping on stress relief, improving brain function, turning mind into more creative and imaginative, and by largely improving social aspects of humans and dogs.
+Nonetheless, whatever the motivation is, the obvious thing is that both interacting parts, speaking of dogs and humans, are victors in a play, as they equally enjoy what is best for their body and mind wellbeing.
+This for the fact that playing it is an essential source of relaxation and stimulation helping on stress relief, improving brain function, turning the mind into more creative and imaginative, and by mainly improving social aspects of humans and dogs.

 Why Dogs Play

-Even that, there are some research based comparative data indicating that play is an important activity for the development of social, physical, and learning aspect of dogs.
+Even that, some sticking comparative data are indicating that play is an essential activity for the development of social, physical, and learning; otherwise aspect of dogs.
 Some other data show that animals and outgoing species are prone to boost their emotional flexibility to stress as it decreases the level of aggressiveness.
-On the other hand, said simply (as a neurological study suggests) the reason why dogs play is simply that it feels good to them, as it drives pleasure.
+On the other hand, said simply (as a neurological study suggests) the reason why dogs play is simply that it feels useful to them, as it drives a pleasure.

 Types of Dog Play

 To understand when a dog is ready to play reading his body language is essential, as through it dog provides you with all the needed indications through special body gestures.
 The “play bow” is a common posture used by dogs to show their readiness to play.
 Typically, when a dog is in play mode or “play bow,” he goes down on his elbows with his tail elevated and shaking, while keeping his backend high, ears raised and mouth open.
 Barking can also take place when the dog wants to invite another one in the game, while withdrawing or approaching the one he is playing, accompanied by a lot of jumping and moving down.